gasparka/thesis/docs/pyha.rst

 Block processing and sliding adder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This far we have been stuck with '1 sample' per function call.
-Now with the use of registers we could keep history
-of samples, thus be block processing.
-One very common task in real-life designs is to calculate results based not only the input samples but also some
+One very common task in DSP designs is to calculate results based on some number of input samples (block processing).
-history of samples.
-That is some form of block processing.
+Currently the ``main`` function has worked with the single input sample,
+this can now be changed by keeping the history with registers.

-As an example imagine that we want to output the sum of last 4 inputs.
-To implement this, we could just keep
+Consider an algorithm that adds the last 4 inputs. :numref:`block_adder` shows an implementation that keeps
-track of the last 4 elements and sum them up, implementation of this is show on :numref:`block_adder`.
+track of the last 4 inputs and sums them.
 Note that
-it also uses the output register ``y``.
+the design also uses the output register ``y``.

 .. code-block:: python
-    :caption: Accumulator
+    :caption: Sliding adder algorithm
     :name: block_adder

-    class LastAcc(HW):
+    class SlidingAdder(HW):
         def __init__(self):
-            self.mem = [0, 0, 0, 0] # list of registers
+            self.shr = [0, 0, 0, 0] # list of registers
             self.y = 0

         def main(self, x):
             # add new 'x' to list, throw away last element
-            self.next.mem = [x] + self.mem[:-1]
+            self.next.shr = [x] + self.shr[:-1]

             # add all element in the list
             sum = 0
-            for a in self.mem:
+            for a in self.shr:
                 sum = sum + a

             self.next.y = sum
             return self.y
-        ...

-The ``self.next.mem = [x] + self.mem[:-1]`` line is also known as an 'shift register', because on every call it
+The ``self.next.shr = [x] + self.shr[:-1]`` line is also known as an 'shift register', because on every call
-shifts the list contents right and adds new ``x`` as first element.
-Also sometimes it is called delay-chain, as the
+shifts the list contents right and adds new ``x`` as the first element.
+Sometimes the same structure is used as an
-sample ``x`` takes 4 calls to travel from ``mem[0]`` to ``mem[3]``.
+delay-chain, because the sample ``x`` takes 4 updates to travel from ``shr[0]`` to ``shr[3]``.
+This is a very common element in hardware DSP designs.

+:numref:`block_adder_rtl` shows the RTL for this design, as expected the ``for``

 .. _block_adder_rtl:
 .. figure:: ../examples/block_adder/img/rtl.png